 Following are the things to consider while investing in leveraged ETFs:

-Leveraged ETF funds are suitable for investors who have a short-term investment horizon.
+- Investment Horizon: Leveraged ETF funds are suitable for investors who have a short-term investment horizon.
 However, since they aim to magnify the returns daily, the returns may fluctuate in the long term.
 Thus, a short term investment tenure is necessary while dealing with these ETFs.

-Understand the investment objective of the leveraged ETF before investing in it.
+- Investment Objective: Understand the investment objective of the leveraged ETF before investing in it.
 These ETFs can track a sector, theme or broad market index.
 Thus, pick a suitable scheme depending on the scheme’s suitability to your investment goals.

-Past performance doesn’t guarantee future returns.
+- Past Performance: Past performance doesn’t guarantee future returns.
 Furthermore, derivatives trading is highly risky.
 However, by analysing the fund’s historical performance, you will understand how successfully the fund manager maintained the leverage ratios.

-Leveraged exchange-traded funds are high-risk investment options.
+- Risk: Leveraged exchange-traded funds are high-risk investment options.
 These ETFs aim to amplify daily returns.
 Sometimes the bets can be in favour, while sometimes, they can trigger steep losses.
 As a result, these ETFs can lose most or all of its value.
 Therefore, it is vital to consider the risks involved with investing in leveraged ETFs before investing in them.

-Leveraged exchange-traded funds have a higher expense ratio than normal ETFs.
+- Expense Ratio: Leveraged exchange-traded funds have a higher expense ratio than normal ETFs.
 Since leveraged ETFs trade in financial derivatives, the expense ratio is higher.
 Furthermore, these ETFs are actively managed, and it requires extensive research and technical expertise.
 As a result, the fund manager charges a higher management fee.

-Advantages of Leveraged ETFs
+Advantages and Risks of Leveraged ETFs

-Following are the advantages of investing in leveraged exchange-traded funds:
+The following are the advantages of investing in leveraged exchange-traded funds:

 - Higher Returns: These ETFs aim to magnify the daily returns, by two times or three times, of an underlying benchmark index.
 Thus they generate more returns than a regular ETF scheme.